tallaxes/mseemann.github.io/_posts/2016-05-05-angular-2-server-side.markdown

 import { ReflectiveInjector, provide, Type, Provider } from 'angular2/core';
 ```

 Now we can setup all providers we want to use.
-Please have a look at [this excelent blog post][angular2-di]{:target="_blank"} for a detailed description how you can configure your providers.
+Please have a look at [this excellent blog post][angular2-di]{:target="_blank"} for a detailed description how you can configure your providers.

 ```javascript